Nemesis (board game)

 Nemesis is a semi-cooperative science fiction Polish board game for 1-5 players, designed by Adam Kwapiński and published by Awaken Realms in 2018.
 The game is set in the spaceship Nemesis, and includes co-operative mechanisms with other confrontational mechanisms and conflicting objectives.

 Upon its release, Nemesis was positively received for its replayability, tension, and components, but its high complexity was met with criticism.
+A base-game expansion, Aftermath, was released in 2021, followed by the stand-alone expansions Lockdown and Retaliation in 2022 and 2025, respectively.

 Gameplay

 In Nemesis, players take on the roles of crew members of the spaceship Nemesis, having been woken from hibernation by the ship's computer due to an infestation of alien creatures dubbed Intruders.
 Suffering from temporary amnesia, they must explore the ship and try to get back to Earth while dealing with the alien threat, and also have hidden objectives, which may conflict with other players' goals.
 The game also combines co-operation mechanisms with bluffing, backstabbing, and other elements of a science-fiction survival horror adventure, and is played in 15 turns.
 To win the game, they must not be eliminated at the end of the game, reach Earth and achieve their chosen objectives using asymmetrical characters.
 It is possible for none, some or all of the players to win.
 Nemesis also has co-operative and solo modes.